Decoding the diplomatic jargon surrounding Ukraine

 The Conventional Forces in Europe Agreement was negotiated in 1990, just before the collapse of the Soviet Union.
 It drew up concrete limits on the amount of specific types of military equipment allowed in Europe (defined as the Atlantic to the West and the Urals to the East).

-The Agreement ensured that both NATO and the Warsaw Pact commanded equal numbers of weaponry, and obliged them to destroy anything munitions beyond the quotas indicated.
-It imposed ceilings on the numbers of troops, tanks, aircraft, and artillery permitted to both sides.
+The Agreement ensured that both Nato and the Warsaw Pact commanded equal numbers of weaponry, and obliged them to destroy anything munitions beyond the quotas indicated.
+It imposed ceilings on the numbers of troops, tanks, aircraft and artillery permitted to both sides.

 In 2007, Russia suspended its participation in the Agreement.
 It then permanently withdrew from it in 2015.

 One option for peace would be a return to an adapted form of this Agreement.
-Such a treaty might limit NATO and Russian forces in countries bordering one another.
-This seems the most likely path to peace, given NATO’s refusal to budge on the question of indivisible security and Ukraine’s rejection of an autonomous Donbass.
+Such a treaty might limit Nato and Russian forces in countries bordering one another.
+This seems the most likely path to peace, given Nato’s refusal to budge on the question of indivisible security and Ukraine’s rejection of an autonomous Donbas.